nikouu/mGBA-http/docs/Design.md

 It should be easy to develop against mGBA-http.
 Unless there is a compelling reason, just GET and POST calls should be used.
 Swagger is included in this project both as the `swagger.json` file and the interactive SwaggerUI to help and ease protyping.

+Keeping most logic complexity in the Lua file further enables others who want to create their own wrappers as the key logic is there for them already to hook into.
+Where this wouldn't be the case if it were mostly in the C# code of mGBA-http.

 ## Languages

 While mGBA-http is talked about as a singular piece, it's made up of both the C# server and the Lua script that loads into mGBA.